Chocolate Peanut Butter Macarons Recipe

 • In a 2 quart bowl or larger, use a hand mixer and beat eggs for 30 seconds, add sugar.
 Continue beating until soft peaks form.

 • Add the dry ingredients into the meringue.
-Using a spatula, gently fold the ingredients 35 – 50 times or until batter becomes shiny and drips smoothly off the spatula.
+Using a spatula, gently fold in the ingredients until batter becomes shiny and drips smoothly off the spatula.
 It should ribbon off and sink back into the batter within 30 seconds.
 If it doesn’t do this, fold until you see the change.
 Do not over mix or you will have flat cookies.

 • Let sit until a skin develops.
 This step will depend on the humidity in your environment.
 On dry days, it can take as little as 15 minutes.
 When it hits above 75% humidity, expect it to take 2 – 3 hours.
 Failure to dry the cookies will often result in cracks and cookies without feet.
 (Feet are the little ruffles that develop at the bottom of your cookies.)